-As we move deeper into summer, our special event calendar slows down considerably, but we're still here taking care of the park and offering our regularly-scheduled tours.
-There are also extended open hours to 7 p.m. on Thursdays, so you might consider an after-work picnic to take advantage of the late-day magic and cooler sea breezes.
-Plus, it's a good time to renew your yoga practice finding...
+With autumn's arrival, our special event calendar begins in ernest.
+Visit our Events page to see what we have planned: dances; concerts; movies; educational programs; and the Mad Hatter Arts Festival.
+We're still offering our regularly-scheduled tours.
+There are also extended open hours to 7 p.m. on Thursdays, so you might consider an after-work picnic to take advantage of the late-day...

 Some content on this website is saved in an alternative format.
 To view these files, download the following free software or you can skip to the main content if you already have the appropriate readers.

 - Use Adobe Acrobat to read Portable Document Format (PDF) files: Download Adobe® Reader®